lucapette/website/content/writing/pry-everywhere.md

   - ruby
   - pry
 date: "2011-09-05T00:00:00Z"
-description:
-  Pry is an IRB alternative.
-I'll show here a quick way to replace pry everywhere
+description: Pry is an IRB alternative.
+I'll show you a quick way to use pry everywhere
 keywords: pry, rails, irb, ruby
 title: Pry Everywhere